 The monitoring and control of non-native animal species statewide is overseen by the FWC.
-The District obtains annual control permits through FWC to conduct and track invasive wildlife removal practices on District-owned properties.
-Feral hog hunting on Upper Hillsborough WMA is also regulated and managed by FWC.
+The District obtains annual control permits through FWC to track any invasive wildlife removal practices on District-owned properties.

 The Preserve is host to several invasive wildlife species.
 The primary invasive wildlife species that the District focuses eradication efforts on is the feral hog (Sus scrofa).
 Feral hogs are the most conspicuous and destructive exotic animal species found throughout the conservation lands owned and managed by the District.
-The species' ability to readily adapt to a wide variety of habitats, combined with their high reproductive rates, and a lack of significant natural predators has led to rapidly increasing population densities throughout North America (West, Cooper and Armstrong, 2009).
+The species' ability to readily adapt to a wide variety of habitats combined with their high reproductive rates and a lack of significant natural predators has led to rapidly increasing population densities throughout North America (West, Cooper and Armstrong, 2009).